ianmaclarty/amulet/doc/api_ref.rst

     ..  object:: window.right

-        The x coordinate of the right edge of the window, in the window's coordinate space.
+        The x coordinate of the right edge of the window, in the window's default coordinate space.

         Readonly.

     ..  object:: window.bottom

-        The y coordinate of the bottom edge of the window, in the window's coordinate space.
+        The y coordinate of the bottom edge of the window, in the window's default coordinate space.
 This will always be 0 if ``letterbox`` is enabled, but can be negative if ``letterbox`` is disabled.

         Readonly.